 The second reason why you might hesitate to make a claim is a sense of guilt over ‘attacking’ a beloved British institution.
 But the constitution of the NHS itself, as well as enshrining your right to make a complaint and have it dealt with, includes the right to receive compensation if you’ve been harmed via an act of negligence.

-Our expert medical negligence lawyers will be able to work with you every step of the way, building your case and, if need be, fighting it in court.
+An expert medical negligence lawyer will be able to work with you every step of the way, building your case and, if need be, fighting it in court.

 Nicola is a dual qualified journalist and non-practising solicitor.
 She is a legal journalist, editor and author with more than 20 years' experience writing about the law.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline (a brand of National Accident Law, a firm of personal injury solicitors regulated by the Solicitors Regulation Authority).
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Law may pay us a marketing fee for our services.